lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Note that length coding differs between CoAP options and SCHC variable size Compression Residue.

 The following sections present how SCHC compresses some specific CoAP options, the different subsections are based on how SCHC will compress the options and not by the options' behavior.

 If CoAP introduces a new option, the SCHC Rules MAY be updated, and the new Field ID description MUST be assigned to allow its compression.
 Otherwise, if no Rule describes this new option, the SCHC compression is not achieved, and SCHC sends the CoAP header without compression.

 ## CoAP Content and Accept options.

 If the client expects a single value, it can be stored in the TV and elided during the transmission.
 Otherwise, if the client expects several possible values, a "match-mapping" SHOULD be used to limit the Compression Residue's size.
 If not, SCHC has to send the option value in the Compression Residue (fixed or variable length).

 ## CoAP option Max-Age, Uri-Host, and Uri-Port fields

 SCHC compresses these three fields in the same way.
 When the value of these options is known, SCHC can elide these fields.
 If the option uses well-known values, SCHC can use a "match-mapping" MO.
 Otherwise, SCHC will use "value-sent" MO, and the Compression Residue will send the values of these options.

 ## CoAP option Uri-Path and Uri-Query fields

 The Uri-Path and Uri-Query fields are repeatable options; this means that in the CoAP header, they may appear several times with different values.
 SCHC Rule description uses the Field Position (FP) to distinguish the different instances in the path.

-To compress repeatable field values, SCHC may use a match-mapping to reduce the size of variable Paths or Queries.
+To compress repeatable field values, SCHC may use a "match-mapping" MO to reduce the size of variable Paths or Queries.
 In these cases, to optimize the compression, several elements can be regrouped into a single entry.
 The Numbering of elements does not change, and the first matching element sets the MO comparison.

 ~~~~~
    +-------------+---+--+--+--------+---------+-------------+